-She just shot me a puzzled look, part hoping I was joking, part wanting me to elaborate, and part questioning how the guy who asked her out in college became this weird spreadsheet dude.
+She just shot me a puzzled look.
+Was I joking?
+Should she ask me to elaborate?
+Is this weird spreadsheet dude the same guy who asked her out in college?

-After all, I’m an Excel spreadsheet fiend.
-A true freakin’ spreadsheet maniac.
+After all, I’m an Excel fiend.
+A true spreadsheet maniac.

 Before we continue, can I get a quick promise?
-Give me a chance to prove how and why you should put your life in spreadsheets before you stop and say, “Does this guy really expect me to read an article about spreadsheets?”
-After all…
+Give me a chance to prove how and why you should put your life in spreadsheets before you say, “Does this guy really expect me to dig spreadsheets?”

-(This is also a great time to download the complete Spreadsheet Spotlights that I and countless others use to simplify, organize, and be money wise).
+(By the way, this is also a great time to download the complete Spreadsheet Spotlight series that I and countless others use to simplify, organize, and be money wise).

-Listen to me talk for more than half an hour and you’ll probably hear me reference spreadsheets.
+Talk with me for more than half an hour and you’ll probably hear me mention spreadsheets.

 Maybe it was my Librarian Assistant job in college where I used Excel spreadsheets for the first time.
-Maybe it was the decade in Corporate America of having every fourth email I sent or received containing an Excel spreadsheet.
+Maybe it was the decade in Corporate America where every fourth email I sent or received contained an Excel spreadsheet.

-Regardless, I remember the exact date and feelings I had when I opened up Microsoft Excel for the first time.
+But I still remember the exact date and magical feelings I had when I opened Microsoft Excel for the first time.

 Just kidding.
 I’m not that nuts.

-I don’t know the origins of my love for spreadsheets.
-But I do know why I love them now and how they enable personal productivity, confidence, and amazement.
+I don’t know the true origins of my spreadsheet love affair.
+But I do know why I love them now and how they empower simplicity, productivity, and confidence.

-Shanna Mann knows something about extracting superpowers from weaknesses and I’ve done that by outsourcing my memory to spreadsheets.
+But when you can extract superpowers from weaknesses?
+That’s beautiful.
+And I’ve done that by outsourcing my memory to spreadsheets.

-However, let’s start with why spreadsheets should be used in magical ways you’ve never dreamed of.
+However, let’s explore why spreadsheets are such unsexy, magical beasts that can do things you’ve never dreamed of.

-Spreadsheets weren’t created with you in mind (unless you were an accountant in the 1970s), but they have evolved with everyone in mind.
+Unsurprisingly though, spreadsheets weren’t created with you in mind (unless you were an accountant in the 1970s).
+Yet they have evolved with everyone in mind.

 The problem with spreadsheets is they have been primarily marketed as a solution for number crunchers and techies.
-That’s too bad, because my best spreadsheets don’t have a single number in them and are as simple as can be.
+That’s too bad, because my best spreadsheets have no formulas … and some don’t even contain a single number!

-As your possibilities for spreadsheets expand beyond a complex calculation tool, think about how many times you wished there was a better solution to:
+The possibilities for spreadsheets expand far beyond a calculation tool.
+For example, think about how many times you wished there was a better solution to: